Los Angeles County

 BRIDGE Housing

-Jordan Downs & Evermont, Watts & South L.A.
+Jordan Downs, Evermont, Watts & South L.A.

 La Mirada High School